maxtillberg/ICEBridge/README.md

 ## Limitations

 This is a proof of concept, not an official product by Equa.
 There will be bugs and limitations.
-- Windows and doors will be rectangular.
-- Windows and doors can only be placed in building bodies.
-Windows can be moved to zones manually.
-- Windows and doors must not overlap building bodies.
-If they are larger, you need to divide them or merge the building bodies.

 ## Input